weng-lab/logojs-package/docs/custom.md

 * **yAxisMax**: optional; if provided, uses the given value as an explicit maximum for the y-axis rather than the maximum number of bits possible.
 This is only used in `INFORMATION_CONTENT` mode;
 in `FREQUENCY` mode, it is ignored.
+* **onSymbolMouseOver**: callback when a symbol in the logo is moused over.
+* **onSymbolClick**: callback when a symbol in the logo is clicked.
+* **onSymbolMouseOut**: callback when a symbol in the logo is moused out.

+The three mouse event callbacks receive two arguments: *position*, the 0-based index of the position in the logo; and *symbol*, the symbol's entry in the *alphabet* array.

 The following complete example renders a logo with **M** and **W** representing methylated **CpG**: